Vadla9471/Polimeras-Grocery/README.md

    - OMIT: Complex email templates, personalized content, and integration with email marketing services.
    - INSTRUCTIONS: Configure Spring Mail with your email provider's SMTP settings.
 Use simple email templates for registration and order confirmation.

-Directive Instructions for AI Coding Assistant:
 - Focus on core functionality first and add features iteratively.
 - Use simple and clean UI to ensure a good user experience.
 - Implement basic security measures to protect user data.
 - Use logging to track application events and errors.
-- Consider using a cloud hosting platform for easy deployment.